 If you love sports and healthcare then there is an opportunity as Athletic Trainers -a career option to ponder on.
 As an Athletic Trainer you may work with professional athletes or a high school soccer team, the basic role of the athletic trainer is the same: preventing and treating injuries of athletes.
-Role of Athletic trainers in life of an sports persons is significant.
+Role of Athletic trainers in life of a sports person is significant.
 These are professionals who help people to get a medal or become a World No. 1 and may be a celebrity.

-Some of the typical job roles available for qualified Athletic Trainers are
+Some of the typical job roles available for qualified Athletic Trainers are: